Due to the current pandemic the unveiling of Emily’s statue has been delayed until the Summer 2021. As soon as we have a date we will let you know..

-The Emily Davison Memorial Project is thrilled that in less than three years we have been able to reach our target to install the statue of Emily in Epsom Market Place, due to take place on International Women’s Day Monday 8th March 2021.
+The Emily Davison Memorial Project is thrilled that in less than three years we have been able to reach our target to install the statue of Emily in Epsom Market Place, due to take place in the summer 2021.

 This is thanks to a significant degree to the generous support of Go Epsom, at a time when many of us, including local businesses, have been experiencing unprecedented financial pressures.
 We are very grateful to them and for all the incredible support we have received.

 Karen Pengelly, Go Epsom BID Manager said “Go Epsom is so pleased to be playing a part in commemorating Emily Wilding Davison.
 At a moment when the role of statues is being re-examined and the arts are suffering so much from the Covid 19 pandemic, Epsom is confidently erecting a statue to a female who fought tirelessly for enfranchisement.
 As with all art, it will stimulate debate, it will attract visitors to Epsom and stand as a memorial to all the suffragettes who fought for basic rights that today, we take for granted.
 To unveil it on International Women’s Day seems completely appropriate.